 I’d express the train’s attributes with Scala if I knew enough about either.
 Instead, have this article:

-The RABDe 500, is a Swiss passenger train which was introduced in 2000, in time for Expo.02 held in western Switzerland in 2002.
+The RABDe 500 (often nicknamed ICN for Intercity-Neigezug, German for Intercity Tilting Train, the train category for which these trains are used), is a Swiss passenger train which was introduced in 2000, in time for Expo.02 held in western Switzerland in 2002.
 Its maximum speed is 200 km/h (120 mph), which can be reached on the Mattstetten–Rothrist new line; however, as of 2011 the RABDe 500 is not currently used on this line, except on the branch to Solothurn; the ICN reaches 200 km/h though in the new Gotthard Base Tunnel.

 I thought this was fascinating: